PBLab/neural_collision_detection/docs/ongoing.rst

 ------------
 Ongoing Work
 ------------
+* I also added to the docs the fact that we need to run the alpha shape pipeline in addition to the rest of the functions.

+* After a lot of testing and I discovered a bug with the way the neurons are represented in 3D - the Y and Z axes were flipped, which caused the issues with the display that we had.
+I had to fix it, together with Yoav, from the "roots" of NCD by changing the MATLAB code that generated the objects NCD was colliding.
+This took a while to track and a longer while to run.

 * I sometimes see a bug where a 3D shape becomes "2D", or flat in 3D.
 This happens when I switch between columns in an array but don't copy them first.